-A research proposal is not an essay but a description of a potential (individual, i.e. not co-authored) research project that has not yet been submitted elsewhere (i.e. NOT your BA thesis project).
-Instead of advancing a certain thesis, it should rather identify a research gap, raise a research question and advance reasons as to why an answer to this question is not only interesting but also supplements or improves the current research in its field.
+A research proposal is not an essay but a description for a research project which has not yet begun.
+Instead of advancing a certain thesis, it should rather identify a research gap, raise a research question and advance reasons as to why an answer to this question is not only interesting but also how it supplements or improves the current research in its field.
 The most important feature of a research proposal is an original idea.

-The aim of the research proposal in the MEAS application is to demonstrate your academic skills as well as your interest and prospective focus within the master's programme.
-The proposal has to be theoretically based and academically sound.
-Moreover, it has to cover a topic within the regional and disciplinary range of the programme.
-To find out whether your topic and approach align well with the MEAS programme and the research focus of our professors, take a look at the MEAS website (see main MA thesis supervisors in the "People" section).
+The aim of the research proposal in the MEAS application is to demonstrate your academic skills, your interest and prospective focus within the master programme.
+The proposal has to cover a topic within the regional and disciplinary range of the programme.